 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced into a lower priced category (50 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 1 year and 6 months after the A6300).

-Arguments in favor of the Sony Alpha A6300:
+Reasons to prefer the Sony Alpha A6300:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Faster burst: Shoots at higher frequency (11 vs 6.1 flaps/sec) to capture the decisive moment.